JohnAD/sulfur-lang/minor-goals.md

   var a = red
-  var h = blue                    # a "blue" mood, or a "blue" color? var z = happy
+  var h = blue                    # a "blue" mood, or a "blue" color? var y = zork                    # I have no idea which library had this. var z = happy
   ```